 Day 4: Side Trip to Segovia

 While still based in Madrid, begin Day 4 by taking an excursion to Segovia, leaving from Madrid's Chamartín station and arriving 2 hours later.
 The thrill of visiting the most spectacularly sited city in Spain is to view its Alcázar, which rises starkly above the plain like a fairy-tale castle created by Disney.
 You can also view the Cabildo Catedral de Segovia and the town's architectural marvel, Acueducto Romano.
 After lunch in Segovia, head 11km (7 miles) southeast to view the Palacio Real de La Granja, the summer palace of the Bourbon kings.
 Return to Segovia and take the train back to Madrid.

 Day 5: Side Trip to El Escorial

-On the morning of Day 7, get set to experience the glories of Seville.
+Fly as early as possible on the morning of of Day 6 (or consider flying the evening before), to experience the glories of Seville.
 We like to acclimate ourselves by wandering the narrow streets of Barrio de Santa Cruz, the most evocative district, with its medieval streets, pocket-size plazas, and flower-filled wrought-iron balconies or tiled courtyards.

 After that, head for the Catedral de Sevilla and Giralda Tower.
 The cathedral is the largest Gothic building in the world and the third-largest church in Europe.
 After spending 1 1/2 hours here, climb La Giralda, an adjacent Moorish tower erected by Islamic architects in the 12th century.